 Alphonse was deployed during the Gulf War and has served on several other missions during his career – both overseas at home in Canada.
 His work onboard HMCS Preserver, HMCS Protecteur, HMCS Terra Nova, HMCS Fredericton and HMCS St. John’s took him on multiple tours.
 Alphonse notes supporting humanitarian missions, including providing relief after hurricane Andrew, also serving in shore units FMF Cape Breton and at the Canadian Forces Leadership and Recruit School.
 Alphonse retired at the rank of Petty Officer 2nd Class.

 “I served because I wanted to make a difference and belong to something special,” he says.
 “I chose the Navy because I had a calling to the sea.”

-Colin is a Control Systems Integration Specialist in the CSC Team.
+Stephane is a Control Systems Integration Specialist in the CSC Team.

-Colin transferred to the Royal Canadian Navy in 1991 and served for an additional 20 years as a Tactical Technician based out of Esquimalt, BC and Halifax, NS.
+Stephane transferred to the Royal Canadian Navy in 1991 and served for an additional 20 years as a Tactical Technician based out of Esquimalt, BC and Halifax, NS.
 He retired in 2011 in the rank of Master Seaman.